Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 New route 320 was introduced by London Regional Transport, operating between Westerham and Bromley.
 London & Country won the contract, with a small fleet of Volvo Citybuses, strangely outstationed at Kentish Bus’s Dunton Green garage.
 Indeed Kentish Bus operated the Sunday 320, which ran only between Biggin Hill and Bromley and was interworked with its own 402.

 The two companies subsequently came back under common ownership within the British Bus group.
-British Bus itself was bought out by the Cowie Group in 1996, who soon set about rationalising services.
+British Bus itself was bought out by the Cowie Group in 1996, which soon set about rationalising services.
 The small operation at Dunton Green was closed down, a deal being struck with Selkent to swap its 227 and 320 routes, together with the 162, for two of Selkent’s routes in the Croydon area from November 1997.
 The Croydon routes (166, 198) would instead be worked from the Croydon and Thornton Heath garages of sister Cowie company South London.

 However, this did lead to the replacement of the supremely suitable Volvo Citybuses on the 320 with clapped out Selkent Titans, which also had the disadvantage of not having engines well suited to climbing Westerham Hill.
-Volvo Olympians were used when possible, but in any case the route was lost on re-tender from 19 September 1998 to Metrobus who bought a full allocation of new Olympians — amongst the last step entrance buses to enter service in London.
+Volvo Olympians were used when possible, but in any case the route was lost on re-tender from 19 September 1998 to Metrobus, which bought a full allocation of new Olympians – amongst the last step entrance buses to enter service in London.

 Contract renewal in 2003 resulted in new low floor, wheelchair accessible, buses being required, and a batch of East Lancs Omnidekkas on Scania chassis was obtained.
-In practice these have become mixed with earlier and later batches, and here 491, one of the later batch with even less Blue / Yellow in the livery, is seen passing through Leaves Green, Westerham Road, on 20 May 2004.
+In practice these have become mixed with earlier and later batches, but 465 (YN03 DFU) is actually from the original route 320 batch, having recently been repatriated from Croydon garage.
+It was seen at Bromley, Market Square, on 28 August 2010.
+The bus has been refurbished for the new contract starting that day; note the new Metrobus 'Blue Moon' seat moquette which can be made out upstairs.

 Navigation